beeva-enriqueotero/beeva-poc-msbotframework/README.md

 - View settings

 ### Microsoft Azure Bot Service
+- Go to portal.azure.com
-- Create a bot (Web app bot or Functions bot)
+- Create a bot (Web app Bot or Functions Bot (\*))
 - Select name and [pricing plan](https://azure.microsoft.com/en-us/pricing/details/bot-service/)
   - For a Functions Bot, the Azure Bot Service will run on Azure Functions in consumption mode.
   - For a Web App Bot, the Azure Bot Service will run as standard Azure Web App.
 (45€/month)
 - Select Question and Answer template
-- Create a Microsoft App ID and connect to the knowledge base or...
-- ... edit `QnAKnowledgebaseId` and `QnASubscriptionKey` in Application settings
+- In Application Settings, edit `QnAKnowledgebaseId` and `QnASubscriptionKey`
+- In Build, edit, open online code editor
+- In online code editor, edit `BasicQnAMakerDialog.cs`.
+- Set `scoreThreshold` to 0.0 and edit default `No good match in FAQ.` message.
+- Open console, and execute `build.cmd`
 - Test

 ### Connect to Slack